guanbinrui/holoflow_kit/README.md

 ```
 npm run start

-npm run remove_data # if you work with options.html remember execute this script in order to eliminate `data-` prefix in script tag
+# if you work with options.html remember to execute this command
+# which eliminate `data-` prefix in script tag
+npm run remove_data
 ```